 Use #LeapSecondTimeAdjustmentDay to post on social media.

-The leap-second system was first introduced in 1972.
+Scientists first introduced the leap-second system in 1972.